Skip to content

 Compliance

-Compliance for agent systems extends regulatory requirements that already apply to model deployments.
-Audit logging, PII handling, and AI Act readiness should be addressed before agents touch customer data, even when an upstream trust portal exists.
+Compliance for agent systems extends requirements that already apply to model deployments, and all of it belongs in place before agents reach customer data.

 • 🟢 Trust and compliance portal at trust.anthropic.com

-• 🔴 Immutable audit logging with session ID, agent ID, step number, input hash, output hash, tool called, and timestamp
+• 🔴 Immutable audit logging with session ID, agent ID, step number, input and output hashes, and timestamp

-• 🔴 PII controls that strip or pseudonymize PII at the input layer before it reaches the agent
+• 🔴 PII controls that strip or pseudonymize at the input layer

 Start with a Platform Assessment Before Your Next Agent Deployment